Indoor skiing centres in the UK are open throughout the year and you won’t have to worry about snow conditions: every day is a great snow day!

-The UK’s indoor skiing centres are year-round, weather-reliable destinations.
-They are growing in popularity and complexity, with the larger centres now resembling full mountain resorts rather than just straight slopes.
+Indoor skiing centres are growing in popularity and complexity, with the larger ones now resembling full mountain resorts rather than just straight slopes.
 And you can shop, play indoor golf, watch movies and much more.

-The indoor skiing centres are great places to learn or to brush up on your ski skills before your winter holiday.
+Indoor skiing centres in the UK are great places to learn or to brush up on your ski skills before your winter holiday.
 Many offer great value-for-money courses allowing skiers and snowboarders to maximise their ski time when in the mountains.
 The freestyle scene at indoor ski slopes is also thriving.
 There are many online discounts so be sure to book your ski passes and lessons online for the best prices at indoor skiing centres.

 If you’re not lucky enough to live near one of these real-snow centres, check out your local dry ski slope: “UK’s dry ski slopes“